 - To uncover opportunities for additional growth or profitability that have not been capitalized on by the organization being evaluated for purchase

 - Due Diligence can be divided into:

-- Public Due Diligence—the collecting of information that already exists in the public domain
+- Public Due Diligence—collection of information that already exists in the public domain

-- Inside Due Diligence—which occurs after contact has occurred between the companies
+- Inside Due Diligence—collection and analysis after contact has occurred between the companies

 - Both organizations begin formulating an Agreement as Due Diligence information is collected.

 - This step includes the different levels of Agreement that may be signed as the deal progresses, such as:

 - During this step, detailed Integration Plans are developed.
 These plans identify the priority items to be addressed operationally after the deal is closed.

 - Typically, teams of people (e.g., Task Forces) organized around key functions or processes develop these Integration Plans, then present recommendations to a Steering Committee for approval.